madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 This shows why `Type -> Type`{.haskell} has inhabitants.
 It is because `(->)`{.haskell} is a `Type`{.haskell} constructor.
-More importantly, it shows that when you write a function between lifted data types or from a lifted data type to a unlifted one, we are in fact using the same arrow rather than syntactic magic.
+More importantly, it shows that when we write a function between lifted and unlifted data types, we are in fact using the same arrow rather than syntactic magic.

 ## Inhabitable out of uninhabitable